BAMresearch/ctsimu-artist-module/docs/detector.md

 ### Getters

-* `physical_width { }` — Detector's physical width in mm.
+* `physical_width` — Detector's physical width in mm.
-* `physical_height { }` — Detector's physical height in mm.
+* `physical_height` — Detector's physical height in mm.
-* `pixel_area_m2 { }` — Area of a pixel in m².
+* `pixel_area_m2` — Area of a pixel in m².
-* `max_gray_value { }` — The maximum grey value that can be stored using the image bit depth.
+* `max_gray_value` — The maximum grey value that can be stored using the image bit depth.
-* `hash { }` — Returns a hash of all properties that are relevant for the generation of the detector.
+* `hash` — Returns a hash of all properties that are relevant for the generation of the detector.
 If one of the parameters changes, the hash changes as well and the detector is re-generated for the new frame.
-* `current_temp_file { }` — Returns the name of the current temporary detector file.
+* `current_temp_file` — Returns the name of the current temporary detector file.
 Temporary files are used to avoid re-generation of a previously known detector for a given scenario.

 ### Setters

 * `set_frame { stageCS frame nFrames { w_rotation_in_rad 0 } }` — Set all properties of the detector to match the given `frame` number, given a total of `nFrames`.
 All drifts are applied, no matter if they are known to the reconstruction software.
 The `stageCS` and `w_rotation_in_rad` are not relevant for the detector and should be set to `0`.
-Because this function is inherited from `::ctsimu::part`, they cannot be removed.
+Because this function is inherited from [`::ctsimu::part`](part.md), they cannot be removed.
 * `set_frame_for_recon { stageCS frame nFrames { w_rotation_in_rad 0 } }` — Set all properties of the detector to match the given `frame` number, given a total of `nFrames`.
 Only those drifts which are known to the reconstruction software are applied.
 The `stageCS` and `w_rotation_in_rad` are not relevant for the detector and should be set to `0`.
-Because this function is inherited from `::ctsimu::part`, they cannot be removed.
+Because this function is inherited from [`::ctsimu::part`](part.md), they cannot be removed.
 * `set_from_json { jobj stage }` — Import the detector definition and geometry from the given JSON object (`jobj`).
-The JSON object should contain the complete content from the scenario definition file (at least the geometry and detector sections). `stage` is the `::ctsimu::coordinate_system` that represents the stage in the world coordinate system.
+The JSON object should contain the complete content from the scenario definition file (at least the geometry and detector sections). `stage` is the [`::ctsimu::coordinate_system`](coordinate_system.md) that represents the stage in the world coordinate system.

 ## Properties